Selman v. Cobb County School District: Jeffrey Selman

 Jeffrey Selman was born in 1946 and raised in the Bronx, New York.
 He was strongly influenced by the civil rights era in the 1960s.
 After receiving a BA in history he joined VISTA which later became AmeriCorps.
 He became a school teacher in the South Bronx, then later a COBOL programmer and traveled until he met his wife in Atlanta and finally settled in Cobb County where he resides as of 2015.
 Selman served on the Georgia State Public School curriculum committee in 1996.
 He read an article in the Atlanta weekly alternative paper, Creative Loafing, about anti-evolution stickers in the new science textbooks in Cobb Public Schools, and first contacted the school board about his concerns.
 After feeling ignored by the school board, Selman contacted the ACLU.
-At the time his son was attending elementary school in the Cobb school system.
+At the time his daughter was attending elementary school in the Cobb school system.
 After the trial he became the President of the Americans United for Separation of Church and State for Atlanta.

 Selman states that he was very upset when he read about what the Cobb County school board had done with the warning stickers on the science textbooks.
 He told interviewer Josh Zepps on Center for Inquiry's Point of Inquiry podcast that he felt strongly that in science class you are supposed to teach the science, "Whether or not you believe in it or understand it, is irrelevant.
 That's the topic so you should be taught the topic. ...
 You aren't going to teach French in a Russian class, the kids are there to learn Russian, not French.
 [These science teachers,] they were defining a definition that evolution was a theory and not a fact, and that is outside even the meaning in a science class."

 A few years before Selman became aware of the warning stickers, he learned that the Cobb County School board, upon pressure from creationist parents, had contacted the school's textbook publisher regarding concerns of teaching elementary school students about evolution and the Big Bang.
 The publisher responded by blanking out the pages of their textbook that had chapters concerning these subjects.
 The publisher left the page numbers on these blank pages, and the index and table of contents still listed evolution and the Big Bang, but the pages concerned were blank.

 In 2015, Selman self-published God Sent Me, an autobiographical account of the case.
 He states, "I did not write the book for money...
 I got nothing out of it, its been ten years since the case happened.
 This is about spreading the word for people to have courage enough to stand up, as citizens to protect all of our rights...
 I'm not against religion, believe what you want to...
 I'm here to keep the government out of your religion... we are supposed to be a free country."